Can You Work with a 100% VA Disability Rating?

 YouTube video

-A veteran can reach a schedular 100% rating through a single severe disability or a combination of multiple moderate ones.
-Importantly, these veterans are not necessarily confined to a wheelchair or visibly incapacitated — many deal with invisible injuries and are still able to function in daily life.
+Importantly, these veterans are not necessarily using a wheelchair or visibly incapacitated — many deal with invisible injuries and are still able to function in daily life.

 TDIU is an alternative route to receiving compensation at the 100% level.
 It’s for veterans whose service-connected conditions don’t meet the schedular threshold but still prevent them from maintaining substantially gainful employment.
 TDIU is essentially a gap-filler, ensuring that veterans unable to work due to their conditions receive full compensation.